kschouhanpali-coder/AI_Chatbot/README.md

 **Do I need a Supabase account to run this?**
 No, it's optional.
 The app works out of the box with local storage.

+**Can I export my conversations?**
+Yes.
+Use the export option to download your history as JSON or plain text.

 **Can I run this locally?**
 Yes!
 Follow the installation steps above to run it on your own machine.